open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 - `config.yaml`
     - contains the configuration and localization rules which will be applied to the deployment file.
         - Localization
-            - will use an `image` resource to replace the above value for the atribute 'image' with the correct one
+            - will use an `image` resource to replace the above value for the atribute `image` with the correct one
         - Configuration
             - will use the config information to configure some default values for those values such as color and message.